-The use of Sticky Keys enables users to enter key combinations by pressing keys in sequence rather than simultaneously.
-This is desirable, especially for users who are unable to press the keys in combination due to some sort of physical challenges.
-Although the method of enabling Sticky keys helps in simplifying various tasks, it also opens up a backdoor entry for hackers.
+Sticky Keys enables users to enter key combinations by pressing keys in sequence rather than simultaneously.
+This is desirable, especially for users who are unable to press the keys in combination due to some sort of physical challenge.
+Although enabling Sticky keys helps simplify various tasks, it also opens up a backdoor entry for hackers.

 - Attackers replace Ease of Access system files like sethc.exe, utilman.exe, osk.exe, narrator.exe, magnify.exe, displayswitch.exe with programs like cmd.exe, or powershell.exe.

 - Attackers set cmd.exe or other shell programs as debuggers for the above-listed accessibility programs